-In my free time, I enjoy playing and watching soccer and brewing my own beer.
+In my free time, I enjoy running, playing and watching soccer and brewing my own beer.

 If you’d like to email me securely (and I encourage you to do so), you can download my PGP public key.
 The short ID is

 75B830CF and the fingerprint is